Zephyr Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Zephyr Mortgages’s changes.
-Notwithstanding that using COMPLETIONmonitor is not a condition for being on the Zephyr Mortgages panel, demonstrating you can stay up to date with Zephyr Mortgages’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.
+This software assists the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Zephyr Mortgages’s changes.
+Even though utilising COMPLETIONmonitor is not a condition for acceptance on the Zephyr Mortgages panel, demonstrating you can stay up to date with Zephyr Mortgages’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
 It is also user friendly, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Zephyr Mortgages

-Banks and building societies frequently change their requirements.
+Lenders frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Zephyr Mortgages are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes